axibase/atsd/rule-engine/README.md

 ## Condition Checking

-[Windows](window.md) are continuously updated as new samples are added and old samples are removed.

-When a window is updated, the rule engine checks the [condition](condition.md) and triggers various response actions based on the condition result.
+The rule engine evaluates the [condition](condition.md) each time a new sample is added or an expired samples is removed from the [window](window.md).

 Condition example: